Brinton Lykes

-M. Brinton Lykes (born 1949) is an American psychologist who has established a reputation for her work on psychosocial effects of state-sponsored terror and organized violence.
+M. Brinton Lykes (born 1949) is an American psychologist whose work focuses on the psychosocial effects of state-sponsored terror and organized violence.
+She is currently a professor emerita of Community-Cultural Psychology at Boston College.

-Life
+Early life and education

 Lykes originally hailed from New Orleans.
-She obtained her first BA degree from Hollins University before proceeding to Harvard University where she obtained an M.Div. in Applied Theology.
-She obtained a Ph.D. in Community Psychology from Boston College.
+She obtained her BA degree from Hollins University before proceeding to Harvard University where she obtained an M.Div. in Applied Theology.
+She obtained a Ph.D. in Community Social Psychology from Boston College.

-Lykes has worked at Boston College since 1992 where she was promoted from assistant professor to full professor in the Lynch School of Education.
+Lykes has worked at Boston College since 1992 where she was promoted from associate professor to full professor in the Lynch School of Education and Human Development.
 She has held various posts including department chair and Associate Dean.
+Lykes also held academic and administrative roles in the Department of Psychology at the University of the Witwatersrand in Johannesburg, South Africa from 1999-2001.

 Work

-Lykes work has focused on understanding the impact of state-sponsored violence and terror.
-She has worked mostly in Central America, in particular with the Maya peoples of Guatemala.
-She has used participatory action research and oral history as her primary research methods.
-She is the co-founder of the Martín-Baró Fund for Mental Health and Human Rights.
+Lykes activist scholarship has focused on understanding the impact of state-sponsored violence and terror.
+She has worked in multiple national and transnational contexts of armed conflict, state-sponsored violence and humanitarian disasters, including multiple decades in Central America, in particular with the Maya peoples of Guatemala.
+She has used participatory action research, creative arts and oral history as her primary research methods.
+She is the co-founder of the Ignacio Martín-Baró Fund for Mental Health and Human Rights.

-She is the co-editor of the International Journal of Transitional Justice.
+From 2016-2025, she was the co-editor-in-chief of the International Journal of Transitional Justice.
+She also co-edited The New Deportations Delirium: Interdisciplinary Responses (New York University Press, 2015), with Daniel Kanstroom.